-The trailer is heavy on action and comedy but light when it comes to plot, although Milla Jovovich makes a brief appearance as Nimue, the former Lady of the Lake of Arthurian legend.
+The trailer is heavy on action and comedy, as well as scenes featuring Nimue, the former Lady of the Lake of Arthurian legend, played by Milla Jovovich.
 In the Hellboy comics, Nimue’s resurrection heralds the beginning of the apocalypse, forcing Hellboy and his teammates to hunt down the legendary sword Excalibur in order to save the world.

-Slated to hit theaters on April 12, Hellboy will adapt portions of Hellboy creator Mike Mignola’s Darkness Calls, The Wild Hunt, and The Storm and the Fury graphic novels.
+Scheduled to hit theaters on April 12, Hellboy will adapt portions of Hellboy creator Mike Mignola’s Darkness Calls, The Wild Hunt, and The Storm and the Fury graphic novels.
 The character first appeared in Mignola’s Seed of Destruction miniseries, which Dark Horse Comics published in 1994.

 Guillermo del Toro, who directed 2004’s Hellboy and its sequel, Hellboy II: The Golden Army, is not involved in the reboot, nor is former Hellboy star Ron Perlman.
 However, del Toro has given the film his blessing, while Perlman and Harbour made peace at a dinner moderated by comedian Patton Oswalt.

-- The best horror movies on Netflix right now (February 2019)
+- The best horror movies on Netflix right now (April 2019)

 - Final trailer for Godzilla: King of the Monsters promises a giant monster melee